Autism Affect Motor Skill Development: What Parents Miss

 These are the ways with the help of which parents can assist the child with their motor development at home:

-• Allot time on outdoor play
+• Allow time for outdoor play

-• Use conceiving forms of fun games such as line walking or hopping
+• Use conceiving forms of fun games, such as line walking or hopping

 • Give your child a chance to assist in the kitchen to stir or pour